Leave a Planned Gift

 Which organizations or areas do I want to impact?

 Most importantly, where do you want your legacy gift to impact?
 What do you love?
 What do you want to see blossom or safeguard?
-It might be a charity, or it might be a general field of interest (i.e. protecting life).
+It might be a charity or a general field of interest (e.g., protecting life).

 Do I want my gift(s) to span generations?

-Determining whether we want to impact our cause(s) for generations, or to benefit today is an important step to determine the type of fund to house your legacy.
+Determining whether we want to impact our cause(s) for generations or to benefit today is an important step to determine the type of fund to house your legacy gift.

 Do I want to restrict the use of my gift?